 Omega-3: DHA and EPA

-Typical intake of omega-3 fatty acids is 1.6 grams per day in the United States.
+The typical American diet includes 1.6 grams per day of omega-3 fatty acids.
 EPA and DHA usually comprise 6 percent to 12 percent of this value (0.1-0.2 grams per day).
-This level is well below the American Heart Association recommended 0.5-1.0 grams per day of EPA + DHA.
-The U.S. Food and Drug Administration has stated that consuming up to 3 grams per day of DHA and EPA is generally considered as safe.
+This level is well below the American Heart Association's recommended 0.5-1.0 grams per day of EPA + DHA.
+According to the U.S. Food and Drug Administration, consuming up to 3 grams per day of DHA and EPA is generally considered safe.

 *At this time, the AOA is unaware of any studies that have examined interactions between specific medications and essential fatty acids.
 The AOA also is not aware of any adverse health reports from interactions between specific medications and essential fatty acids.
-However, the AOA recommends consulting with a health care professional before beginning any supplementation regiment.
+However, the AOA recommends consulting with a health care professional before taking any supplement.